Fair Trade Tourism

 "We're seeing a shift in tourism.
 There's a real green consciousness rising in the world.
 It's no longer enough to sit by the pool, drift around and drink pina colada.
 Travellers want to engage more.
 They're thinking about how they live, how they travel, how they can do something constructive."

-Simply staying at a destination accredited by FTTSA ensures that you are making a positive difference, supporting responsible travel through social, economic and environmental best practices.
+Simply staying at a destination accredited by FTT ensures that you are making a positive difference, supporting responsible travel through social, economic and environmental best practices.

 Travel tips & Planning info